 - your child is 3 to 6 months, and has a temperature 39°C or over

-- your child is over 6 months old and, as well as a fever, has other signs of being unwell, such as floppiness, drowsiness, persistent vomiting or refusal to feed.
+- as well as a fever, your child has other signs of being unwell, such as floppiness, drowsiness, persistent vomiting or refusal to feed.

 For babies and children aged 2 months to 6 years weighing more than 4kg and not premature.Tough on pain and fever.
 Gentle on the tummy.

 Need help choosing which kind of medicine is most appropriate for your little one’s age, weight, symptoms and other factors?